infinity0/msg-notes/causal-01-ordering.rst

 in advance what messages will come *after* yours.) *Immediate* means that there is nothing between them, i.e. |NotExists| q: p < q < m.
-One result of this is that all parents (from now on we'll exclusively use this term) must be causally independent of each other.
+One result of this is that all parents (from now on we'll exclusively use this term) must be causally independent of each other ("form an `anti-chain`_").

 Our definition means that pre(m) forms a `transitive reduction`_ of |le|.
 This eliminates redundant information from the contents of a message.
 This is good, because redundant information is a security liability - it needs to be checked for consistency, from the "canonical" sources of the information, but then we might as well use those sources to directly calculate this information.
-TODO: give an attack example for vector clocks.
-Here, enforcing immediacy and independence actually lets us achieve some stronger guarantees "for free", as we will see below.
+Here, enforcing immediacy and independence actually lets us achieve some stronger guarantees "for free" - e.g., protection against rewinding of vector clocks, a few paragraphs below.

 In a real implementation, there are several options for representing nodes and edges (i.e. messages and pointers to messages).
 One simple option, is to